mossbanay/Psychology-3-4/Questions/Chapter8.md

 #### Identify the operationalised variables.

-Whether the participant's sleep was delayed or not.
+IV: Whether the participant's sleep was delayed or not.
+DV: % of recall of nonsense syllables

 #### Suggest two extraneous or confounding variables that may not have been adequately controlled and explain your choice of each variable.

 - Natural memory ability or tendency to fall asleep (individual participant differences)
 - Participants in Group B were tested 30 minutes longer from the learning section of the experiment than those in Group A
+- Group A may have used the falling asleep period to rehearse the syllables
+- Group A had more sleep than Group B

 #### Write a possible conclusion for the experiment, ensuring that you refer to your answers above.